 Human + AI:

 Although AI may be making decisions automatically, it is still safer for a human expert to validate the final outcomes.
 The level of oversight could be for every decision or at least for the risky decisions.
 For example, a Doctor may oversee the cancer diagnosis inferred by an AI system, as lives are at stake.
-At the other end of the risk spectrum could be a news article summarizer, and this could be entirely AI driven.

 Privacy and Security: